 Visit the Château de Grimaud

 The château is open to the public all year round, and admission is free.
-Enjoy breathtaking views of the Gulf of Saint-Tropez.
+Enjoy breathtaking views over the Gulf of Saint-Tropez.